 - Multiply the result by 100/12 or 8.33 to normalise the score (bring it on a scale from 0 to 100).

-To obtain the UMUX-Lite score for the entire system, the average of all user UMUX scores is calculated.
 This system score offers a comprehensive overview of the overall usability from the collective user perspective.

 Correlation to SUS: Linking UMUX-Lite and SUS